 \tag{14.1}\]

-We start by applying a Taylor series expansion.
-This mathematical tool allows us to rewrite smooth functions as infinite sums of derivatives and polynomials.
+To get there, we apply a Taylor series expansion.
+This mathematical tool allows us to rewrite smooth functions like \(\log(\hat{\beta}_2)\) as infinite sums of derivatives and polynomials.
 This is a useful way to simplify and approximate complex functions.
-Generically, the Taylor series of a function \(g(\alpha)\) about a point \(a\) is given by:

 Equation 14.2 is an infinite series, so it is not practical (or possible) to compute all its terms.
 In real-world applications, we thus truncate the series by dropping higher order terms.
 For instance, we can construct a first-order Taylor series by keeping only the first two terms on the right-hand side of Equation 14.2.